What is the Mencap Training Academy?

 Employment means having a job.

-.
+The aim of supported internships is to help learners develop skills, behaviours and experiences that will help them to secure paid employment.
 This may be with an employer that learners do work experience with while on one of our programmes, or we will help learners to apply for other opportunities, applying the skills and experiences they have gained from the course.

 Our employer partners sometimes offer paid employment by employers before the end of the academic year in July.